nishio-dens/convergence/README.md

 # Convergence

-Convergence is a Database Schema management tools.
+Convergence is a pure-Ruby database schema migration tool.
 Currently, This tools is support only MySQL.

 It defines DB Schema using Convergence DSL(like Rails DSL).